 Lafayette high school IDs 17-year-old senior killed in Mall of Louisiana shooting

-BATON ROUGE — A 17-year-old from a Lafayette high school was killed in the Thursday afternoon shooting at the Mall of Louisiana that also left five people hospitalized.
+BATON ROUGE — A 17-year-old from a Lafayette high school died after she was shot in the chest in a Thursday afternoon shooting at the Mall of Louisiana that also left five people hospitalized.

 The teenage victim was identified by Ascension Episcopal School as Martha Odom.
 Two other Ascension Episcopal students were injured in the shooting.